Zowe-Java-SDK/JobRunner/README.md

 It can be used to automate a set of jobs to be submitted on a scheduled basis using for instance Jenkins.

 Each job is submitted in an asynchronous way.
 As such, these jobs are submitted via a thread pool.
-The advantage of a thread pool speeds up execution and completion time.
+A thread pool provides a quicker execution completion time, and each job is executed independently from each other so one failure won't block others.

 ## Requirements